Skip to main content

 I am a late blooming baby boomer.
 That just means I didn't get busy until I almost couldn't get busy.

 What a weird name.
 Baby boomers.
-What if they all instead of dying from cancer and heart attacks, they just one day died of natural causes.
-You know.
+What if one day we died of natural causes: Exploding.
+Just random people walking down street.
 Exploding.
-Just random people walking down street.
-Just exploding.
 Zombies you can outrun but that overweight bald guy walking beside you.
 A ticking time bomb.
+Nothing but booming boomers everywhere.
+No mask is going to save you.
+Better pack a slicker.
+The hell with the weather, you got bigger unnatural, natural disasters waiting for you.

 I am a baby boomer and suddenly watching my blood pressure don't mean shit.
-Eating a healthy diet same thing.
+Eating a healthy diet, same thing.
 Spontaneous combustion is nothing compared to this.
 You can't stop, drop and roll this shit out.
 I would really like to one day have the courage to do stand up.
 My biggest fear is not stage fright.
-It's the one night a I stand out there and really bomb.
+It's the one night I stand out there and really bomb.

 Denny D